 In OpenID Connect, this is mitigated through mechanisms provided through the ID Token.
 The ID Token is a signed security token that provides Claims such as iss (issuer), sub (subject), aud (audience), azp (authorized party), at_hash (access token hash), and c_hash (code hash).
 Using the ID Token, the Client is capable of detecting the Token Substitution Attack.

-The c_hash in the ID Token enables Clients to prevent code substitution.
+The c_hash in the ID Token enables Clients to prevent code substitution, while the at_hash enables Clients to prevent access token substitution, especially when using the Implicit flow.

 Also, a malicious user may attempt to impersonate a more privileged user by subverting the communication channel between the Authorization Endpoint and Client, or the Token Endpoint and Client, for example by swapping the code or reordering the messages, to convince the Token Endpoint that the attacker's authorization grant corresponds to a grant sent on behalf of a more privileged user.